-While Moderno’s statue is the most famous of all works of art in the church, the real treat would be getting access to the crypt.
-It may be open while you are there or you may stop and ask whoever is watching over the church if you can go down.
-Either way, once down there you will feel as if you have joined a high-stakes illegal card game in the secret mansion basement owned by the Illuminati.
-Not in the texas chainsaw massacre type way—more like Angels and Demons.
+While Moderno’s statue is the most famous of all the works of art in the church, the real treat is getting access to the crypt.
+It may be open while you are there or you may have ask whoever is watching over the church if you can go down.
+Either way, once down there you’ll feel as if you have joined a high-stakes illegal card game in the basement of a secret mansion owned by the Illuminati.
+Not in the texas-chainsaw-massacre-type way—more like from the novel “Angels and Demons”.

 Address: Piazza di Santa Cecilia, 22

-10. Tiber Island
+2. Tiber Island

 1. Ponte Fabricio

 Ponte Fabricio is one of the Eternal City’s great treasures.
 It is the oldest functioning bridge in Rome and possibly western Europe.
 The Tarr Steps bridge in Somerset, England, outdates it by about 1,000 years but it’s an extremely primitive bridge.
 Ponte Fabricio, on the other hand, is a beautifully designed bridge from 62 B.C.

 It was constructed by Lucius Fabricius, a Roman Commissioner of Roads.
 As it is the last functioning Roman bridge, this bridge is more famous than its sister bridge, Ponte Cestius.
 Ponte Cestius was rebuilt multiple times and, in 1886, it was almost completely rebuilt when the Tiber river embankment was installed to better control floods.

 Linking you to Tiber Island and the Jewish Ghetto, passing over Ponte Fabricio is not only pleasant but is a historical journey.
 Walking across Ponte Fabricio directly links you to just about every famous Roman persona from Julius Caesar to Bernini and the great Popes.